 Potatoes Au Gratin

-- ½ tbsp unsalted butter, softened
+- ½ tablespoon unsalted butter, softened

 - 2 lbs potatoes, thinly sliced russet or other waxy potato good